What is a Motion in Divorce Proceedings

 Unless the matter is urgent, you cannot bring a motion until after an initial case conference where substantive issues have been discussed.
 Examples of urgent motions involve a child’s safety at immediate risk or where an order is necessary to provide basic living conditions to a child.
 If a judge finds that there is no urgency or hardship, they will refuse to hear your motion and may order you to pay costs.

-A motion with notice is the most common kind of motion.
-You can serve your materials to an opposing party before you ask a judge for a response.
+A motion with notice is the most common type of motion.
+The moving party serves the motion materials to the opposing party before requesting a judge’s response.

 In limited circumstances, a motion without notice (ex-parte) to your ex-partner can be requested.
-Motions without notice are limited to circumstances where,
+These motions are granted in situations such as:

 How do I file?